Sigma 105mm f/1.4 for Nikon and Other Lenses: Photographing the same subject with Sigma, Tamron and Nikon lenses

 There is something about testing new gear:

-It starts with finding the actual time to do the testing, without having to rush through it, and you should not rush through it in the first place.
-Oftentimes it’s a step-by-step kinda process
+It starts with finding the actual time to do the testing without rushing through it, and you should not rush through it in the first place.
+Often it’s a step-by-step kinda process

 It’s about getting used to using the new gear.

-It offers the opportunity to come up with new ideas for photo shoots and photo projects.
-After all, brainstorming is always a good thing, especially in the creative world
+It offers the opportunity to develop new ideas for photo shoots and projects.
+After all, brainstorming is always good, especially in the creative world.

 I cropped images to show approximately the same positive/negative space.